chrnosnow/Smart-Librarian/README.md

 - **Interactive CLI Client**: A fully-featured command-line interface (`rag_chat_cli.py`) is available for testing and demonstrating all backend features, including voice input/output.

-- **Modern Frontend (In Progress)**: The architecture is designed to support a decoupled frontend.
+- **Modern Frontend**: The architecture is designed to support a decoupled frontend.
 All backend functionalities are exposed via API, ready to be consumed by a web interface.

 ## Tech Stack